 Mast Stepping & Un-stepping

 The Club has a large mast crane located at the north end of the property.
-The crane is to be operated by Harbour Staff only.
+The crane is to be operated by Harbour staff only.
 Masts are stepped and un-stepped by appointment.
 (7 days a week during peak periods).
 Charges for mast stepping and unstepping are included with winter storage.
 For boats not wintering on land at the Club, there is a charge per foot.
 Members can make an appointment through the Communications Centre.
 Your boat should be at the crane area by the scheduled time.
-You are responsible for doing and/or undoing the boat?s rigging.
-Harbour Staff will give instructions and operate the crane.
+You are responsible for doing and/or undoing the boat's rigging.
+Harbour staff will give instructions and operate the crane.
 When un-stepping, please make sure the sails and boom are removed before coming to the crane.
 When stepping, the boat should be prepared in advance.
-For further instruction please contact the Harbourmaster.
+For further instruction, please contact the Harbourmaster.

 Mast racks are provided at the south side of the dock yard.
-These racks are of various sizes, please use one of a length appropriate to your mast.
+These racks are of various sizes, please use one of a length appropriate for your mast.
 Booms should be stored in the boat and not on the mast rack.
 Once a mast is un-stepped it will be placed on a mast dolly.
 You then wheel the dolly away from the crane area, place the mast on the saw-horses provided, return the dolly to the crane, and then, as soon as possible, strip the mast and place it on the appropriate rack.
 For extremely large masts, the Club has a mast lifter to assist in placing the mast in the racks.
-If this is required, please contact the Harbour Staff when ready.
+If this is required, please contact the Harbour staff when ready.
 Many members like to store their mast in a plastic sleeve.
-These can be purchased from the Harbour Staff.
+These can be purchased from the Harbour staff.